Found in collection: Archaeological Resources Protection Act of 1979

 The Archaeological Resources Protection Act (ARPA) was a much needed upgrade to the 1906 Antiquities Act.
 It updated definitions to close loopholes and increased fines and penalties for violators.
 If museums have FIC collections that may have been obtained in violation of the 1906 and 1979 legislation, they should seek legal advice and follow the provisions in the Acts.

 Native American Graves Protection and Repatriation Act

 The Native American Graves Protection Act (NAGPRA) was signed into law in 1990 to specifically to "affirm the rights of lineal descendants, Indian tribes, and Native Hawaiian organizations to custody of Native American human remains, funerary objects, sacred objects, and objects of cultural patrimony that are in the control of federal agencies and museums".
 Unfortunately throughout the history of the United States, Native American cultural property and even human remains were not acquired with the consent, let alone documentation.
 Because of this, Native American and Native Hawaiian artifacts are often FIC.
 In trying to resolve these culturally sensitive FIC items, NAGPRA legislation should be followed.

-Unclaimed property laws by state

-While most unclaimed property laws refer to unclaimed finances, the procedures regarding artifacts are similar.